Product added to cart

 Even if your refined carbs are gluten-free, they surely contain at least a little bit of processed corn, soy, or rice as filler—each of which has its own problem, making it a better move to eliminate these foods entirely.

-For Fat Loss/Maintenance: Eat fibrous carbs, especially green vegetables and dark-colored fruits because they are nutrient-rich, low in calories, and very filling.
+Eat fibrous carbs, especially green vegetables and dark-colored fruits because they are nutrient-rich, low in calories, and very filling.
 Include starches, higher carb plants, and boiled (non-wheat) grains as needed on training carb days.

-For Athletes: Whole carbs from plenty of starches, vegetables, fruit, and grains (non-wheat) are recommended for meals.
+Whole carbs from plenty of starches, vegetables, fruit, and grains (non-wheat) are recommended for meals.

 Fruit juice (pineapple and grape juice have a high-glycemic index and provide fructose for liver glycogen restoration) and carb powders (dextrose or maltodextrin) can be useful post-workout for quick replenishment of energy stores or if you’re trying to gain weight.
 Remember, this is for athletes, not for fat loss.
 Individuals who are trying to lose fat/maintain should avoid liquid carbs.